ComposableFi/composable/code/integration-tests/local-integration-tests/README.md

 Remove all usage of XTokens as these violate XCM guidlines and do not work well.

 Ensure that assets from pallets encoded like (parent = 0, pallet = 44, index = 1232132).

+Run attacks which try to spend parachain account, spend other person amount.